 At more complex levels, and levels that comedy routinely treats in its Romantic phase, history always goes from one generation managing somehow to bear and raise children only for the children to leave the parental nest only for the children to somehow get together to bear and raise yet another generation of children.
 When a society forgets even partially how to accomplish this back and forth process, its days are clearly numbered; note, for example, the plight of the Roman Principate virtually from its inception.

-Since we are assuming that analogous analytics to those we have developed for the Langerian-Bergsonian distinction can be fruitful in these subtypes of formal regain, we posit here that a single dramatic reality can be an ambiguous manifestation of two or more re- categories just as a joke can be an ambiguous manifestation of more than one form of Langerian humor.
+Since we are assuming that analogous analytics to those we have developed for the Langerian-Bergsonian distinction can be fruitful in these subtypes of formal Regain comedy, we posit here that a single dramatic reality can be an ambiguous manifestation of two or more re- categories just as a joke can be an ambiguous manifestation of more than one form of Langerian humor.

 So, as we have argued in the previous chapter, a single joke may be interpretable both as a Tenacity joke and a Potential joke.
 Now, we are positing that a dramatic situation can be interpreted as, for example both a Re-creation and a Re-construction.

-Similarly among our four subtypes of regain comedic form, it may in some cases be possible to convincingly argue that a particular dramatic exchange is based on Re-presentation of some reality by one party and on Re-visioning of that same reality by a second party.
+Similarly, among our four subtypes of Regain comedic form, it may in some cases be possible to convincingly argue that a particular dramatic exchange is based on Re-presentation of some reality by one party and on Re-visioning of that same reality by a second party.

-And going entirely beyond Frye and Watts and positing negative or Bergsonian-analog re- form, it is entirely possible in drama for an action to be presented as positively re-presentational in one aspect and negatively re-presentational in another, to be laughed with as a positive form and to be laughed at in a negative form.
+And going entirely beyond Frye and Watts and positing negative or Bergsonian-analog re- form, it is even entirely possible in drama for an action to be presented as positively re-presentational in one aspect and negatively re-presentational in another, to be laughed with as a positive form and to be laughed at in a negative form.

 We further posit that when such ambiguity can be convincingly demonstrated, it is likely to be also a careful act of artistic craftsmanship and is quite likely to carry important artistic implications.
-In short theoretically distinct concepts and definitions can and do overlap in practice, and when they do, good criticism should be able to make accurate distinctions.
+In short theoretically distinct concepts and definitions can and do overlap in practice, and when they do, properly appreciative criticism should be able to make accurate distinctions.

 We should then be on guard in practical critical contexts for “false regains,” that is for some re- form of action which is, in fact, demonstrably not healthy and demonstrably leading away from rather than toward healthy vitality.
 Where we find such false regains, there is something analogous to Bergsonian humor.

-Some examples are in order.
+All these theoretical distinctions demand that we pause for clarifying examples.
 In the early 1980’s detective-comedy series, Remington Steele, Steele is a character of extraordinary and positive vitality.
 His virtual past allows for an infinity of previous occupations, but one is particularly well-explicated.
 He has at some point been in Argentina where he attracted the attention of a boxing trainer because he was never willing to stay down for the count.
 As the Kilkenny Kid, he took on much more burly opponents but always came back and with the help of professional boxer training always triumphed.

-In other words, Steele was—and remains—a very special re; he is a vitalist rebounder.
+In other words, Steele was—and remains—a very special re-; he is a vitalist rebounder.